Nothing makes you want to simplify your life like homeschooling.

 Or maybe you think that’s all you can manage to do at the end of an exhausting day.
 And there’s nothing wrong with watching TV.
 But if you are exhausted, set a timer.
 Watch one show or whatever is reasonable for you and then GO TO BED.
 Turn the TV off and give yourself 30 minutes to do the things you do before bed and maybe even read for 10-15 minutes before you turn out the light.

-Conventional wisdom says most people need 8 hours of sleep.
-If you have babies, I understand that it may be impossible.
+Conventional wisdom says most people need 7-8 hours of sleep.
+If you have babies, I understand that it may be impossible to get that much sleep for a looooong time.
 But if you don’t… turn off that TV and get as much sleep as you can.
 It’s better for your health and your attitude.
 And if you want to hit the sheets at 8:30 or 9:00 — that’s okay.
 You have my permission. 😉

 3. Simplify your life by cutting down on your wardrobe.